 The Netherlands new crypto exchange regulations

-Note: It is not a ”crypto license”, but a ”notification”.
+Note: It is not a ”crypto license”, but a ”registration requirement”.

 Exchanges are all virtual currency trading companies, brokerages and intermediaries that buy- and/or sell cryptocurrency to clients.
 Such as Bitstamp, Kraken and other similar exchanges.